Indirect tax: What it is and how it impacts your business

 What is an indirect tax?

-Businesses and retailers collect indirect taxes on behalf of municipalities and governments.
-Each country and state creates their own specific regulations that often change as product offerings evolve and in response to the dynamic economic landscape.
+Businesses and retailers collect these indirect taxes on behalf of municipalities and governments.
+Each country—and less commonly, each state—creates its own specific regulations that often change as product offerings evolve and in response to the dynamic economic landscape.
 Indirect taxes can apply to physical and digital goods, as well as services.

 Types of indirect taxes

 Indirect taxes have different names in different countries or regions.
-The amount of tax charged depends on the purchase price, as tax levied is a percentage of the cost to purchase.
+The amount of tax charged depends on the purchase price, as the tax is levied as a percentage of that price.
 Here are a few examples of indirect taxes:

 • Value-added tax (VAT): VAT is a type of indirect tax that applies to physical goods or services.
 It’s called “value-added tax” because it’s charged whenever value is added to the product throughout the supply chain, from production to the point of sale.
 VAT is commonly found in Europe.